voxpupuli/puppet-icinga2/README.md

 the configured 'ticket_salt' in a custom function.
 * `none` Does nothing and you either have to manage the files yourself as file resources or use the `ssl_key`, `ssl_cert`, `ssl_ca` parameters.
+* `ca` Includes the `::icinga2::pki::ca` class to generate a fresh CA and generates an SSL certificate and key signed by this new CA.

 Defaults to `puppet`